 TENANT ADVOCATES FILE 21,946 PETITION SIGNATURES – DOUBLE THE NUMBER REQUIRED – TO QUALIFY THE “NO EVICTION WITHOUT REPRESENTATION INITIATIVE” FOR JUNE SF BALLOT

-November 1, 2017: A coalition of tenant groups, neighborhood leaders, and senior advocates gathered today at San Francisco City Hall to take the first step towards putting an historic initiative on the June 2018 ballot that would give all tenants faced with eviction the right to legal representation.
-The coalition will need to submit at least 9,485 valid petition signatures from registered San Francisco voters by February 5, 2018 to qualify the “No Eviction Without Representation” initiative for the June 2018 ballot.
+January 26, 2018: A coalition of tenant groups, neighborhood leaders, and senior advocates gathered today on the steps of San Francisco City Hall to submit 21,946 petition signatures – more than double the number of signatures required – to the Department of Elections to qualify a historic tenant protection initiative for the June 5, 2018 San Francisco ballot.
+At least 9,485 valid petition signatures from registered San Francisco voters are required to qualify the initiative for the June ballot.

-If it is approved by voters, the No Eviction Without Representation Initiative will make San Francisco the first city in California to provide a right to counsel for tenants facing eviction.
+If qualified for the ballot and approved by voters in June, the No Eviction Without Representation Initiative would give all San Francisco being evicted from their home the right to legal representation, making San Francisco the first city in California to provide a right to counsel for tenants facing eviction.
+Last year, New York City became the first city in the nation to enact a tenants’ right to counsel law.
 Currently, in eviction legal proceedings in San Francisco, most tenants have no legal representation.

 # # #